pmnxis/Lambda_KICAD_LIB/README.md

 *STEP file owner
 Some STEP file download from other website.
 Original designer's name will be writen.

+## Why don't you upload on official library git.
+I have different guidelines and I consider for the BOM based on JLCPCB and Korean turnkey services.
+So some parameters can be useful for your works or not.

 ## License
 ![License_img](./Etc/License.jpg)
 Free for commercial and Non-commercial usage.
 But you can give Churu(ちゅ~る) to λ.
 She draw libary for my work. and test those library with SMT and fabrication.